Daniel Feiler

 Associate Professor of Business Administration

 Dan Feiler (he/him/his; pronounced like Filer) is an Associate Professor with tenure at the Tuck School of Business.
 Dan is a behavioral scientist and his research explores the psychology of judgment and decision making and the role it plays in organizational behavior and management science.
+He is a Senior Editor at Organization Science and an Associate Editor at Management Science.
 He has won paper/poster/presentation awards at the Academy of Management Conference, Behavioral Decision Research in Management conference, and Max Planck Institute for Human Development summer conference.
-His work has received popular press coverage in The Wall Street Journal, Forbes, New York MagazineFast Company, and The Washington Post, among others.
+His work has received popular press coverage in The Wall Street Journal, Forbes, New York Magazine, Fast Company, and The Washington Post, among others.
+He is also the founding Faculty Director of the Impact Academy, a suite of custom executive education programs for the U.S. Olympic and Paralympic Committee (USOPC) that take place throughout the year with Team USA athletes and staff.

-New research by Professor Dan Feiler and co-author Johannes Mueller-Trede (IESE) revealing why we experience more regret than we should, explained in video summary
+New research by Professor Dan Feiler and co-author Johannes Mueller-Trede (IESE) revealing why we experience more regret than we should, explained in video summary.

 For Dan Feiler, the most interesting and powerful explanations of human judgment and decision-making are the ones that are hiding in plain sight.
 Read the Article